 |Return policies||d-||Generally, consumers should not have the expectation of being able to return an adjustable bed base.
 Local retailers may allow for an exchange only, and fees will likely apply.
 Internet retailers may accept returns for money back, but you will pay return (and perhaps original) shipping and or a restocking fee.
 This could add up to $400+.|

-Below is a comparison of adjustable bed bases / foundations (in alphabetical order) for which owner experience data is available.
+Below in two parts is a comparison of adjustable bed bases / foundations (in alphabetical order) for which significant and credible owner experience data is available.

 |plush beds .com